net-lisias-ksp/KSP-Forum-Preservation-Project/README.md

 Forun's was down since 2024-1016, but **finally** came back to life at 2024-1028 .

-In 2025-0222, a mishap on handling the default theme's CSS rendered the site screwed.
-Switching to any other theme works around the issue.
+In 2025-0222, a mishap on handling the default theme's CSS rendered the site screwed. ~~Switching to any other theme works around the issue.~~ The issue is fixed since Feb 23th 8:00z.

 Check the `News` section bellow.